delphix/dcs-for-azure-templates/README.md

                 Setting this value incorrectly will cause non-conformant data errors when the data violates the specified pattern.
 The important thing here is that the JSON value in the `metadata` column contains a `date_format` key at the root, and that the value of that key is the string that represents the format.
-       2. Collect data from the specified table and column combination and perform data profiling to determine if the data is likely to be sensitive.
-This is done by calling the `profiling` endpoint in DCS for Azure services, collecting the results of profiling, and persisting them to the `discovered_ruleset` metadata table, populating for key `(dataset, specified_database, specified_schema, identified_table, identified_column)`, the following values:
+       2. Collect data from the specified table and column combination and perform data discovery to determine if the data is likely to be sensitive.
+This is done by calling the `profile` endpoint in the discovery component of DCS for Azure services, collecting the results of profiling, and persisting them to the `discovered_ruleset` metadata table, populating for key `(dataset, specified_database, specified_schema, identified_table, identified_column)`, the following values:
           * `row_count` (determined) - the number of rows in the table, if this was not populated by the previous phase, it is populated in this phase using a `SELECT COUNT(1)` type operation